howardosborne/grow/_places/syresham.md

 background: /assets/images/syresham.jpg
 ---

-Syresham is a pretty village on the Northhamptonshire side of the border with Buckinghamshire.
+Syresham is a pretty village on the Northamptonshire side of the border with Buckinghamshire.

+<div id="map" class="col-md-12" style="height: 400px;"></div>

 The nearby limestone quarry was used to make many of its older buildings.